VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 These alternatives may simplify the code and facilitate scaling the application across multiple worker roles.

-> **ArchitectPersona:** There are no costs associated with having
+> **JanaPersona:** There are no costs associated with having
 > multiple topics, subscriptions, or queues.
 Windows Azure Service Bus
 > usage is billed based on the number of messages sent and the amount of
-> data transfered out of Windows Azure sub-region.
+> data transferred out of Windows Azure sub-region.

-### How are commands and events serialized?
+### How Are Commands and Events Serialized?

 The Contoso Conference Management System uses the [Json.NET][jsonnet] serializer.
-For details of how this serializer is used within the application, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.
+For details of how the application uses this serializer, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

-> You should consider whether you really need to use the Windows Azure
+> You should consider whether you always need to use the Windows Azure
 > Service Bus for commands.
 Commands are typically used within a bounded
 > context and you may not need to send them across a process boundary
 > (on the write-side you may not need additional tiers), in which case
-> you can use an in memory queue to deliver your commands.
+> you could use an in memory queue to deliver your commands.

 > Greg Young - Conversation with the PnP team.